BenWeekes/agora-gstreamer/README.md

 Using a webcam source:

  gst-launch-1.0 v4l2src ! jpegdec ! videoconvert ! x264enc key-int-max=60 tune=zerolatency ! agorasink appid=xxx channel=test silent=1

+ ## agorasrc

+   agorasrc can be used to read encoded h264 from an agora channel, here is an example pipleline:

+   gst-launch-1.0 -v agorasrc appid=xxx channel=gstreamer userid=xxx ! decodebin ! autovideosink

+   where appid and channel is same as agorasink.
+The value of userid represents which channel user agorasrc should read his/her video.

  ## Developer Notes
  gst_agorasink_chain(...) in gstagorasink.c  is the main logic and entrypoint